cades/respec-given/README.md

 1. it makes report hard to read
 2. natural assertion can not handle this case
-3. asynchronous operation should be done in *When* clause
+3. all asynchronous operation should be done in *When* clause

 ### And